High Fidelity (film): Plot

-Rob Gordon is a music enthusiast with limited understanding of women.
-After being abruptly dumped by Laura, a lawyer and his live-in girlfriend of two years, he is left despondent.
+Rob Gordon is a music enthusiast who is despondent after being abruptly dumped by Laura, his live-in girlfriend of two years.

-By day, Rob manages Championship Vinyl, a record store in Wicker Park where he and his employees, Dick and Barry, indulge in their encyclopedic musical knowledge.
-They compile "Top 5" lists for every imaginable occasion, mock their few customers' tastes, and rarely sell records.
+By day, Rob manages Championship Vinyl, a record store in Chicago's Wicker Park neighborhood, where he and his employees, Dick and Barry, indulge in their encyclopedic musical knowledge.
+They compile "Top 5" lists for every imaginable occasion, mock their few customers' tastes, and occasionally sell records.
 Rob compiles a list of his top 5 most memorable breakups, not including his breakup with Laura.

-After Laura's friend Liz confronts Rob about their breakup, Rob describes how he often had to ask Laura for money, and cheated on her, not knowing that Laura was pregnant, prompting her to abort the baby secretly while they reconciled.
-After Rob's mother calls him out on his doomed relationships, he decides on a journey to understand his relationship failures by reconnecting with his other former partners on the Top 5 list.
+After Laura's friend Liz confronts Rob about their breakup, Rob describes how he once borrowed a large sum of money from Laura and also cheated on her, not knowing that Laura was pregnant, prompting her to secretly abort the baby while they reconciled.
+After Rob's mother calls him out on his doomed relationships, he decides on a journey to understand his relationship failures by reconnecting with his former partners on the Top 5 list.

-Number 1 on the list is Allison, a girl he kissed in middle school, only for her to kiss a different boy a few hours later.
-Rob discovers she went on to marry the other boy, convincing him they were meant to be together.
+Number 1 on the list is Allison, a girl he kissed in middle school, only for her to kiss a different boy the next day.
+Rob discovers she went on to marry the other boy, convincing him that he and Allison were never meant to be together.
 Number 2 is Penny Hardwick, his high school girlfriend who he dumped after she routinely refused to be intimate with him, only to sleep with another guy shortly afterward.
-He meets with her over a movie and dinner, only to discover that the sexual encounter was a post-breakup fling; Penny tells him off, but Rob takes solace in knowing it was his own insecurity that caused the breakup.
+He meets with her over a movie and dinner, only to discover that the sexual encounter was borderline non-consensual; Penny points out that he rejected her; not the other way around.
+Rob takes solace in knowing it was his own insecurity that caused the breakup.
 Number 3 is a trendy girl named Charlie Nicholson and his most serious relationship.
 Rob felt insecure around her and eventually got dumped for someone in her league, which sent him into a deep depression.
-He learns that she has sworn off men in favor of a career; when they meet at a party, he realizes she is vain and elitist, allowing him to move on.
+He learns that she never married or had children; when they meet at a party, he realizes she is vain and elitist, allowing him to move on.
 Finally, Rob meets with Number 4, Sarah Kendrew, with whom he shared a post-breakup relationship after Charlie, only for her to meet another man.
 Reuniting with her, he discovers that she is mentally unwell and thus routinely sabotages her relationships.
 He later admits to himself that his breakup with Laura belongs on his Top 5 list.